 The People’s Liberation Army headquarters in Hong Kong is a drab, Soviet-style building resembling a brutalist fortress.
-At 28 stories, it’s easily overshadowed by the neon-draped bank towers, glitzy waterfront shopping malls, opera house and giant Ferris wheel flanking it.
+At 28 stories, it’s easily overshadowed by the neon-draped bank towers, glitzy waterfront shopping malls and giant Ferris wheel flanking it.
 Yet, located at the confluence of Hong Kong’s busiest ferry and train lines, and with its imposing red star – the PLA emblem – conspicuous from across Victoria Harbor in Kowloon, it’s nearly impossible to miss.
 It’s as if it was designed to communicate to Hongkongers: You can have your fun, your capitalism, your opulence.
 Just don’t forget who’s really in charge.

 Last week, as many as 130,000 Hongkongers took to the streets to protest Beijing’s latest attempt to extend its reach into the “special administrative region.”
 This particular fight is over a proposed extradition law that could shrink Hong Kong’s role as a haven for anti-Communist Party dissidents, intellectuals and entrepreneurs ever further.
 Beijing will win this round, just as it has succeeded nearly every time it has decided to flex its authority in the city over the past decade.
 But this doesn’t mean the days of self-rule in Hong Kong will disappear altogether.